 Decide where, in the UI, to start a recording The page that you are on when you start recording a task recording affects which page the task guide is displayed for.
 For example, if you want your task recording to be listed in the Help pane when a user clicks Help on the General ledger parameters page, you must start your recording on the General ledger parameters page.
 Save recordings as .axtr files When you are done creating or editing a task recording, you are presented with several options for how you want to download, or save the recording.
 You can download the file as a task recording package (.axtr), download it as a raw recording file (.xml), download it as a Word document, or save the file to an LCS library.
 It is a good idea to always save your task recording as a task recording package file (.axtr).
 This will help make maintenance of the file easier if procedures or annotations need to change later.
 If you want to download the file as a Word document, also save it as a task recording package file.

 Create your task recording

-For detailed walk-through steps, see How to create a task recording.
+For detailed walk-through steps, see Task recorder resources.

 Copy and customize Microsoft's task recordings

 You can download and edit Microsoft's task recordings to use them for your own Help documentation or training materials.
 To download a Microsoft task recording, follow these steps:

 - Open Task recorder.
 Task recorder is located in the Settings menu.

 - In the Task recorder pane, click Maintain a recording.